google/earthenterprise/docs/geedocs/docsrc/BUILD_DOCS.md

       Keep the change, which has |release| instead of 5.3.3.
 This will help update the documentation based on the current Open GEE release.

-      Merges may become tricky if there are conflicts in the generated HTML.
+      NOTE: Merges may become tricky if there are conflicts in the generated HTML.
       If bringing 5.3.2 changes into master there will be 5.3.2 HTML changes.
-You can keep changes in the 5.3.2 branch while resolving conflicts.
-Resolve conflicts in the RST and generated HTML for master which will update the HTML for 5.3.3.
+You can keep 5.3.2 html changes from the 5.3.2 branch while resolving conflicts.
+If there are conflicts in 5.3.3 html files, regenerating the html files is the best way to solve it.
+      If there are conflicts in the RST, resolve them and generate HTML for master which will update the HTML for 5.3.3.

    d.
 Commit 5.3.2 merge: